mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 When you look at the size of the resulting community for CUBA Platform that was created since they came up with it for the english speaking world, it seems that it reflects this description.

-This all leads to a situation where i think going open source with CUBA Platform makes a whole lot of sense.
+This all leads to a situation where I think going open source with CUBA Platform makes a whole lot of sense.
 The amount of potential users will increase dramatically and perhaps there will be contributions from the community that will push everything forward.

 After adding my two cents to this topic, let's get to the technical changes.
 I will just go through some of the features from the 6.1 release as well as the 2.1 relase of CUBA Studio.
 If you want information about all the changes, here you will find the changelogs for the [platform 6.1 release](http://files.cuba-platform.com/cuba/platform/platform-6.1-changelog.html#6.1.1) and for [studio 2.1 release](http://files.cuba-platform.com/cuba/studio/studio-2.1-changelog.html#2.1.1).

 ## Built-in Groovy support

-The first thing i found was the built-in groovy support in studio 2.1.
+The first thing I found was the built-in groovy support in studio 2.1.
 When you have a look at the project properties of your project, you can activate groovy support.

 <figure class="center">